-Based on SCADA data, irradiance, availability, performance ratio, and production were analysed.
-Irradiance data is based on the installed pyranometer, and availability and performance ratio are calculated using the SCADA system.
-Production is measured with a metre installed on site.

-Hermanus Irradiation Vs Forecast
+Hermanus Irradiation vs Forecast

 The following table and graph describe the irradiance of the site compared to the Helioscope P50 prediction.
 Harmattan notes that the irradiance measurement is based on the installed pyranometer.
-The site has been measuring irradiance since April to the present, and no irradiance data is available prior to that time.
-We note that some of the irradiation data were not fully captured in the month of March and April 2022.
+The site has been measuring irradiance since April 2022 to the present, and no irradiance data is available prior to that time.
+We note that some of the irradiation data were not fully captured in the month of April 2022.